openedx/xblock-drag-and-drop-v2/README.md

 Enabling in Studio
 ------------------

-You can enable the Drag and Drop XBlock in Studio through the Advanced Settings.
+Drag and Drop v2 XBlock is already included in Open edX.

-1. From the main page of a specific course, navigate to `Settings -> Advanced Settings` from the top menu.
-2. Check for the `Advanced Module List` policy key, and add `"drag-and-drop-v2"` to the policy value list.
-3. Click the "Save changes" button.
-4. You should see the new block `Drag and Drop` in the `"Add New Component"` box.
-Click the green `Problem` button, choose the the `Advanced` tab and choose `Drag and Drop`.
+You will find it in `"Add New Component"` box in Studio: click the green `Problem` button, choose the the `Advanced` tab and choose `Drag and Drop`.

 Usage
 -----